tbedford/Ant-Allocator/README.md

 handler.
 So basically this is not a practical system allocator, or even application-level allocator in a concurrent environment (i.e. the real world).
 Sorry about that!

+## Heap exhaustion

+There's another problem with this (and similar) allocators - there's no restriction on how much memory a process can grab from the list.
+In a practical system you will have multiple processes all vying for memory.
+It is possible for one process to dominate and exhaust memory, preventing all other processes from runnning.
+One way of dealing with this is the use of memory pools.
+With memory pools you have lists of buffers of fixed size which can be allocated on a per-process basis.
+When a process uses up the buffers in its buffer pool it blocks until memory is freed (by some other process).
+This prevents one process deadlocking the rest of the system through un-checked memory consumption.
+Buffer pools will be the next project I work on.

+## Last words

+There are two insights that nassively simplify and improve the code, making it more robust:

+1. If you subtract a multiple of BLOCKHDR_SZ from a multiple of BLOCKHDR_SZ the result will be a multiple of BLOCKHDR_SZ.
+This insight leads to making sure the initial heap is truncated to a multiple of BLOCKHDR_SZ and that subsequent allocation request sizes are rounded to a multiple of BLOCKHDR_SZ.
+The simplifies the code and removes complex code around checking fragment sizes and dealing with edge cases.

+2. Make the list header the same type as the list node (block) type.
+Another subtle insight that simplifies the code.
+This allows for simpler pointer manipulation at the stat of the list.
+You can only really see this once you have implemented such code.

+These are probably the most valuable insights I will take away from this project.

 ## References